ansible/awx/docs/docsite/rst/release_notes/known_issues.rst

 When AWX is accessed via hostname only (e.g. https://my-little-awx), trying to read the SAML metadata from /sso/metadata/saml/ generates a ``sp_acs_url_invalid`` server error.

 A configuration in which uses SAML when accessing AWX via hostname only instead of an FQDN, is not supported.
-Doing so will generate an error that is captured in the tower.log file and in the browser with full traceback information.
+Doing so will generate an error that is captured in the browser with full traceback information.

 SAML authentication revokes admin role upon login